scanterog/aslo-v3/README.md

 Make sure redis is running by logging in `redis-cli`

+### Run Celery Workers

+`celery worker -A app.celery --loglevel=info` this will start celery workers
 ### Run the Flask Server

 `python app.py` will start Flask server listening on all interfaces `0.0.0.0` and port `5000`

+## Building
+Temporarily all apps are cloned to a folder named repos.
+So create a folder named `repos`.

+ `mkdir repos`.